autofac/Documentation/docs/advanced/scopes-loadcontexts.rst

   If you capture a reference to any resolved components, or any types in the loaded assembly, outside Autofac it's highly likely you won't be able to unload your load context.

   AssemblyLoadContexts are tricky to use in such a way that unloading is guaranteed every time (whether using Autofac or not).
 See the dotnet documentation on `troubleshooting unloadability <https://learn.microsoft.com/en-us/dotnet/standard/assembly/unloadability#troubleshoot-unloadability-issues>`_ if you run into problems.

+You can create additional lifetime scopes from your "load context scope" using the regular `BeginLifetimeScope` method, without needing to further track your load context.

+That means you can load a plugin, then the plugin can resolve `ILifetimeScope` and create new scopes, with all the assembly metadata being isolated to that initial "load context scope".